Key Takeaways

 By session's end, Oklahoma remained without legal sports betting.
 The fundamental dispute between tribal exclusivity and commercial operator access hadn't been resolved—just postponed.

-New legislative proposals are coming.
-Senator Bill Coleman has indicated plans to introduce legislation that would attempt to bridge the tribal-commercial divide, potentially including provisions for the Oklahoma City Thunder (which has expressed interest in sports betting revenue streams) alongside tribal operators.
-Whether such a hybrid approach can satisfy both tribal concerns about exclusivity and the Governor's desire for commercial participation remains uncertain.
+New legislative proposals may continue.
+Lawmakers have continued to explore ways to bridge the tribal-commercial divide, potentially including provisions that address professional-sports interests alongside tribal operators.
+Whether any hybrid approach can satisfy both tribal concerns about exclusivity and the Governor's desire for commercial participation remains uncertain.

 Political pressure continues to build.
 Oklahoma residents can drive to Kansas, Arkansas, or Colorado to bet legally.
 Every year that passes, more money flows to neighboring states' operators rather than staying in Oklahoma.
 The economic argument for legalization isn't going away.